bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 |h3| Induced Metric Tensors |h3e|

-A natural way to define the metric tensor is to take our :math:`n` manifold :math:`M` embedded in :math:`n+k` dimensional Euclidean space, and use the standard Euclidean metric tensor in :math:`n+k` space but transformed to a local coordinate system on :math:`M`.
-That is, we're going to define our Riemannian metric for our manifold using the metric tensor from the embedded Euclidean space.
+A natural way to define the metric tensor is to take our :math:`n` dimensional manifold :math:`M` embedded in :math:`n+k` dimensional Euclidean space, and use the standard Euclidean metric tensor in :math:`n+k` space but transformed to a local coordinate system on :math:`M`.
+That is, we're going to define our family of Riemannian metric tensors using the metric tensor from the embedded Euclidean space.
 This guarantees that we'll have this nice smoothness property because we're inducing it from the standard Euclidean metric in the embedded space.

-To start, let's figure out how to translate a tangent vector from :math:`n` dimensions back into our :math:`n+k` embedding space.
+To start, let's figure out how to translate a tangent vector in :math:`n` dimensional local coordinates back into our :math:`n+k` embedding space.
 Let's use Einstein notation, :math:`x` for our embedded space and :math:`y` for the local coordinate system with :math:`y^i(p)` maps coordinate :math:`i` from the embedded space to the local coordinate system, and :math:`x^i(\varphi(p))`